 Growing Up Bonner: Sophomore Year and Beyond

 Beginning in the sophomore year, Bonners have the opportunity to choose the labor positions they wish to have.
 Each spring, upper-level Bonners apply to work in service positions on and off campus.
 We encourage upperclassmen to pursue positions that meet a vocational interest or personal passion.
 As Bonners grow and develop, they often assume leadership roles within their chosen organization.
 They may work independently or supervise other student leaders.
-In each case, they are focused on making a contribution to our campus or local community.
+In each case, they focus on making a contribution to our campus or local community.

 CELTS Sponsored Programs